decred/decrediton/README.md

 Currently decrediton is available on Windows, Linux, and macOS.

-Decrediton will NOT use or in any way disrupt the wallet file you may already be using at this time.
+Decrediton will NOT use or in any way disrupt the CLI wallet file you may already be using at this time.

 Download the decrediton release for your operating system on [decred/decred-binaries](https://github.com/decred/decred-binaries/releases).

-On macOS, Ubuntu (14.04 LTS kernel 3.16 and later), and recent Debians, there should be no additional dependencies needed.
+On macOS, Ubuntu (14.04 LTS kernel 3.16 and later), and recent Debians, there should be no additional dependencies needed (exception: Ubuntu 18.04+, see [issue #1404](https://github.com/decred/decrediton/issues/1404)).

 On Fedora or similar distros you may need to install the libXScrnSaver package if you see this error: